-Qatar has one of the richest economies in the world with a GDP per capita of $132,099 is.
-The country’s oil and gas sectors backed by rich oil reserves and world’s 3rd largest gas reserves are the major drivers of the economy, which account for more than 50% of its total revenue.
+Qatar has one of the richest economies in the world with a GDP per capita of $124,529.
+The country’s oil and gas sectors backed by rich oil reserves and world’s 3rd largest gas reserves are the major drivers of the economy, which account for more than 50% of the total revenue.
 Growth in financial services and manufacturing has helped the economy diversify.
 Qatar adopts flexible policies to encourage foreign investments including robust infrastructure, stable banking sector, competent investment laws, nominal land-lease prices in industrial areas, and duty exemption on imported machinery.
 The total value of imports and exports of the country is equal to 89.1% of GDP.

 Currency: Qatari Riyal